masadcv/torchmaxflow/README.md

 If you want same functionality in Numpy, then consider [Numpy-based implementation](https://github.com/masadcv/numpymaxflow)

+> Current release of torchmaxflow does not provide GPU implementation of maxflow

 ## Citation
 If you use this code in your research, then please consider citing: